 At one point, our church was in this position.
 As a pastor, I reached the crossroads where I decided to continue with the Lord’s vision, risking everything.
 I faced the possibility of having to start over with only me and my family.
 However, we needed to be brought by God to the place of willful obedience.

 We know that God places members in His body as He wills (I Corinthians 12:18), and misplaced believers experience much disappointment for themselves and their church leaders.
 At times, I have encouraged some misplaced people in our church to look for another church with a vision closer to theirs.

-Years ago, as our church decentralized and became eight small group-based churches, I turned over the leadership and ministry of our cell church to eight pastors, twenty-one elders and a host of cell leaders.
-I now have the privilege of being a pastor to pastors and training leaders in existing, newly birthed cell-based churches throughout the world.
-However, without believers trained in cell ministry, we could not have made the transition.
+Years ago, as our church decentralized and became eight small group-based churches, I turned over the leadership and ministry to eight pastors, twenty-one elders and a host of small group leaders.
+I now have the privilege of being a pastor to pastors and training leaders in existing, newly birthed small group-based churches throughout the world.
+However, without believers trained in small group ministry, we could not have made the transition.